addff/2310-CSP600/[F2]/AHMAD MUQZAMMER BIN MOHAMED/README.md

 2) Finding mechanics nearest can be challenging regardless of where you travel.(A. Surekha et al., 2022)

 3) It is common for businesses to take advantage of customers in the name of service.
-The issue is replacing original parts with old ones.Gomathy, C K. (2022).
+The issue is replacing original parts with old ones.
+(Gomathy,2022).

 ## PROBLEM IDENTIFICATION